Londa Schiebinger: Major works

-Gendered Innovations in Science, Health & Medicine, Engineering, and Environment (2009-)
+Gendered Innovations in Science, Health & Medicine, Engineering, and Environment (2009–)

 Schiebinger coined the term “gendered innovations” in 2005.
-In 2009, she launched Gendered Innovations in Science, Health & Medicine, Engineering, and Environment, a field of research and methodology, at Stanford University.
-The project was joined by the European Commission in 2011, by the U.S. National Science Foundation in 2012.
-Gendered Innovations received funding from the European Commission again in 2018/20 and from the U.S. National Science Foundation (2020/22 to expand methodologies and case studies.
-This project has brought together over 220 natural scientists, engineers, and gender experts in a series of collaborative workshop that drew talent from across the US, Europe, Canada, Asia, and, more recently, South Africa and Latin America.
+In 2009, she launched Gendered Innovations in Science, Health & Medicine, Engineering, and Environment, a project at Stanford University.
+Gendered Innovations has developed case studies and practical methods of sex, gender, and intersectional analysis for STEM.
+The project was joined by the European Commission in 2011 and by the U.S. National Science Foundation in 2012.
+Gendered Innovations received funding from the European Commission again in 2018 and from the National Science Foundation in 2019.
+This project has brought together international natural scientists, engineers, and gender experts in a series of collaborative workshops.
 The project served as the intellectual foundations for the “gender dimension in research” requirements in the European Commission's Horizon 2020 funding framework.
-A Center for Gendered Innovations in Science and Technology Research was founded in Seoul, Republic of Korea, 2016; and the Institute for Gendered Innovation was created at Ochanomizu University, Tokyo, Japan, 2022.
+The Center for Gendered Innovations in Science and Technology Research was founded in Seoul in 2016 and the Institute for Gendered Innovation was created at Ochanomizu University in Tokyo in 2022.

-Gendered Innovations has developed practical methods of sex, gender, and intersectional analysis for STEM, and provided case studies as examples of how this type of analysis leads to discovery and innovations.
-The project highlights case studies, ranging from stem cell research, to osteoporosis research in men, to inclusive crash test dummies, social robots, machine learning, menstrual cups, nutrigenomics, marine science, medical technologies, and assistive technology for the elderly.

-Of special note is the case study of Google Translate.
-In 2012, the gendered innovations team discovered that Google Translate defaults to the masculine pronoun because “he said” is more commonly found on the web than “she said.”
-Although this bias is unconscious, it has serious consequences.
-Unconscious gender bias from the past amplifies gender inequality in the future.
+One notable case study came in 2012, when the Gendered Innovations team discovered that Google Translate defaults to the masculine pronoun because “he said” is more commonly found on the web than “she said.”
 When trained on historical data (as Google Translate is), the system inherits bias (including gender bias).
-In other words, past bias is perpetuated into the future, even when governments, universities, and companies, such as Google, themselves have implemented policies to foster equality.
-The goal of Gendered Innovations is to provide methods of analysis to help scientists and engineers can get the research right from the beginning.
+Past bias is perpetuated into the future, even when governments, universities, and companies have implemented policies to foster equality.

-Schiebinger has also worked to create infrastructure for gender-responsible science across the three pillars of academic infrastructure: funding agencies, peer-reviewed journals, and universities.
-She advises funding agencies, including the German Science Foundation and the U.S. National Science Foundation, on policies for integrating sex, gender, and diversity analysis into research.
+Schiebinger has also worked to create infrastructure for gender-responsive science across funding agencies, journals, and universities.
+She advises funding agencies, including the German Research Foundation and the U.S. National Science Foundation, on policies for integrating sex, gender, and diversity analysis into research.
 She and colleagues published guidelines for editors of medical journals to evaluate sex and gender analysis in manuscripts submitted for publication.
 She also seeks to help universities integrate social analysis into core natural science and engineering curricula.
-Finally, she advises industry on develop products that meet the needs of complex and diverse user groups.
+She advises industry on developing products that meet the needs of diverse user groups.